canboat/canboatjs/README.md

 # Features

-- Read directly from an Actisense NGT-1
+- Read directly from an Actisense NGT-1, canbus devices, Digital Yachts' iKonvert and Yacht Devices YDWG-02
-- Read from a canbus using [socketcan](https://www.npmjs.com/package/socketcan)
 - Supports input in canboat analyzer json format
-- Take input in canboat analyzer json format and convert to binary N2K format and output to the NGT-1 or canbus
+- Take input in canboat analyzer json format and convert to binary N2K format and output to supported devices

 # PGN Descriptions
-The details about the PGN's recognized by Canboatjs come from the canboat project in [pgns.json](https://github.com/canboat/canboat/blob/master/analyzer/pgns.json).
+The details about the PGN's recognized by Canboatjs come from the canboat project in [pgns.json](https://github.com/canboat/pgns).
 If you want to add or update PGN details, please make changes to the pgn.h file in canboat and submit a pull request there.
 Include sample data and raise an issue here so that I can include your changes in Canboatjs.

 # Command Line Programs